The Most Important Difference Between Websites and Blogs

 Blogsites combine the best of two worlds.

-After almost 9 months of blogging at SEO 2.0 I am convinced that it was the right decision.
-Combining the advantages of websites and blogs is not as easy as I imagines though.
+After almost 9 months of blogging at SEO 2.0 I was convinced that it was the right decision.
+Combining the advantages of websites and blogs is not as easy as I imagined though.

 What to do?